A foundational study on aging in Japan & China

 What does this mean if you’re looking to design services for the elderly?

 - Most people associate with being younger than their chronological age.
 Products and services therefore must be positioned at the user’s perceived age while still addressing needs such as deteriorating motor skills and memory.
+Consumers may consider products that target their chronological age with as socially stigmatised.

 - Most elderly people cite “being a burden on family and society” as a primary worry.
 We mapped this dependency over a lifetime, in the familial reciprocity diagram below.
 Note the two golden ages where both parent and child are relatively independent and interdependency is in harmony.
 We predict that a long digital shadow will surface many things that would otherwise be forgotten and will change the social dynamics of what is considered an acceptable level of dependency.